Behind the Geraint Thomas Cycling Trust (GTCT) there have been some influential and dedicated people who have helped set-up the Trust.

 Darren has been involved with two wheels since a very young age and ever since cycling has played a huge part in his life.
 Entering the sport through the club structure in Wales and then into competition, he’s understood first-hand the challenges faced by families due to his own family’s financial circumstances making it very hard for his parents to support his cycling ambitions.
 After many years of racing, Darren was then lucky enough to make it the profession and after 20 years he has seen the sport from a different angle and the various hurdles people must overcome to participate in cycling.

 Caroline’s background is in sport development and management with over 25 years in industry.
 She is a passionate and energetic sports management enthusiast and has experience working within leisure services in two large Local Authority areas, with Sport Wales as a regional development lead, as Chair of the Welsh Rowing Board and in senior executive positions in several high profile National Governing Bodies of Sport.
-She is a huge fan of the great Welsh outdoors and has a 2-year-old son whose balance bike is already his favourite thing to do come rain or shine!
+She is a huge fan of the great Welsh outdoors and has a young son whose balance bike is already his favourite thing to do come rain or shine!

 Christine Gibbons